 This year, my family and I are working on several projects that will tell the story of Michael’s life and music and preserve his legacy, including:

-- A modern, full-featured Michael Hedges website with learning resources, recordings, a video library, transcriptions, and more (you’re looking at Phase 1 of this project!)
+- A modern, full-featured Michael Hedges website with learning resources, recordings, a video library, transcriptions, a store with Michael Hedges merchandise and more (you’re looking at Phase 1 of this project!)

-- A feature biographical documentary about his life and music
+- A feature documentary film about his life and music

 - Contributing to a written Michael Hedges biography by Jake White

-- A second volume of transcriptions of fingerstyle compositions by Michael Hedges, to be released in late 2021 by Stropes Editions, Ltd.
+- Supporting the creation of a second volume of transcriptions of fingerstyle compositions by Michael Hedges, to be released in late 2021 by Stropes Editions, Ltd.

 Reconnecting with Michael’s fans, friends, collaborators and colleagues is going to be a huge part of all these projects.
 As we’ve gotten started on this work, I’ve been continuously amazed by how my father’s music and personality touched people’s lives, and it’s an honor to hear those stories from you.